Roman-Blinkov/kubernaughty/docs/part2-basic-setup.md

 * memoryWorkingSetPercentage

 Yes - this mixes data types (integer, counts, averages) - you could exclude IOPS as an integer in this chart but the ripple effect wouldn't be as clear.
+The visual is the key.

 <a name="idleio"></a>
 ## Idle IO?
 The plot thickens